web2solutions/aaa-typescript-boilerplate/README.md

 It should be the unique option working as communication interface between `infrastructure` and `domain components`.

-It has a dbClient adapter and a mutexClient adapter injected on it instance.
+It has a databaseClient adapter and a mutexClient adapter injected on it instance.

 It may lock resources to avoid race conditions by using the injected mutexClient.